Achievable logoAchievable logo

 =b−af(b)−f(a)

-This tells you how quickly the battery drained, on average, between time a and time b, and with it you might be able to estimate how it’ll last before needing a recharge (this is a simplified version of how your phone already estimates that time left).
+This tells you how quickly the battery drained on average between time a and time b.
+With that information, you can estimate how long the battery might last before needing a recharge (a simplified version of what your phone does).

-From algebra, this is just the slope - the change in y-values divided by the change in x-values - of the line that connects two points on f(x).
-You may have seen the slope of a line written as
+From algebra, this is the slope: change in y divided by change in x for the line connecting two points on f(x).
+You may have seen slope written as

 m=ΔxΔy